Welcome Letter

 The computer upstairs has Internet access and a printer for limited printing.
 Please remember that it is a shared resource so do

 not save user names/passwords or go to Adult content web sites.
-There is a separate user account set-up for younger visitors with
+Use the “Visitor” login and the password XXXXX to access the

-return it to the closet for our next guests.
+and return it to the cabinet for our next guests.

 Furnishings such as chairs, tables, beds, sofas, and couch need to be treated with care so they will last.
 While we realize you are